chenxingqiang/APD/README.md

 ## Acknowledgments

-This project builds upon the original work presented in [APD: Decoder-only Transformer for Optical Character Recognition](https://doi.org/10.48550/arXiv.2308.15996), authored by Masato Fujitake.
+This project builds upon the original work presented in [Decoder-only Transformer for Optical Character Recognition](https://doi.org/10.48550/arXiv.2308.15996), authored by Masato Fujitake.
 We extend our gratitude for their significant contributions to the field.

 Additionally, we leverage the GPT-2 and Vision Transformer (ViT) models developed by Hugging Face, which have been instrumental in advancing our project's capabilities.
 Our sincere thanks go to the Hugging Face team for making such powerful tools accessible to the broader research community.